-Healthy Yummy Popeye Muffins!
+Healthy Yummy Green Muffins!

 These green muffins are moist, tender, healthy and super yummy!
 Packed full of spinach and nutritious wheat germ, but you’d never know it with the yummy pecans, bananas and dried cherries going on!
 A great way to get kids to eat more greens by turning them into cool looking muffins!

 Storage/Advanced cooking tip: These are perfect for a packed lunch, grab-and-go breakfast, or an afternoon snack, but you gotta store them right so they’ll last you a long time.
 If you keep them in the fridge they will stale and dry out quickly, but they will not dry out in the freezer (or at least not for a long time!).
 So, I recommend freezing these in a freezer bag, not sandwich bags, and reheat in the microwave for just 20-30 seconds when ready to eat.
 If you want to freeze them for a LONG time, say a few months, wrap them first in foil before putting them in the freezer bag and they will not get freezer burned as quickly.

 - 220 g all-purpose flour, about 1½ cups

 - 2 tsp baking powder

 - ½ tsp baking soda